 Employer job posting data provides another layer of insight into the tech job market outlook.
 Because government labor taxonomies tend to lag the speed with which the market changes, job posting data provides a more up-to-date look at the skills and experiences employers seek.

-Overall tech job postings among U.S. employers dipped during 2020 due to the pandemic hiring slowdown and then rebounded through 2021 and into 2022.
-During 2021 there were a total of nearly 3.6 job postings among U.S. employers, a 14% increase over the previous year.
+During 2022 there were a total of over 4.0 job postings among U.S. employers, a 10% increase over the previous year.
 This is another confirmation of hiring momentum and strong demand for tech talent.

-Across all tech occupation categories covered in this report, the median salary, also referred to as the 50th percentile or midpoint, was an estimated $94,058 in 2020, the most recent year of available data.
+Across all tech occupation categories covered in this report, the median salary, also referred to as the 50th percentile or midpoint, was an estimated $104,406 in 2022, the most recent year of available data.
 This figure is more than double the median wage across all occupations of the U.S. labor force.
 Percentiles help to provide insight into how salaries progress throughout a tech career, with the upper levels at the 75th or 90th percentile range achieved through years of experience, training and certifications.
-The scatterplot graph to the right illustrates the degree to which salaries are affected by geographic location and a range of other factors.
-Please CompTIA’s IT Salary Calculator for an interactive mapping of of detailed salary data by location.
+Please see CompTIA’s IT Salary Calculator for an interactive mapping of detailed salary data by location.
 Please see report methodology for salary details.

 There are several approaches to assessing labor force characteristics.
 Numeric totals and relative percentages are good starting points.
 Taking it a step further, however, provides deeper insights and more context.